mikegratton/dim/README.md

 double v1 = L / meter; // 2
 double v2 = L / meter_; // 3
 ```
-(1) just uses our knowledge that lengths are stored in meters.
-It doesn't document this fact very well,
-however  (2)
-does just what it says, provide the length of L in meters.
+(1) is an unchecked access and can be unsafe.
+(2) does just what it says,
+provide the length of L in meters.
 However, since `meter` is itself a Length
 quantity, this actually performs a floating point division (2.0/1.0).
-(3) uses the specially defined
+(3) uses
-*unit* types (these are the same as the quantities but have a trailing underscore).
-The `operator/`
+the specially defined *unit* types (these are the same as the quantities but
-action here understands that a unit has, well, *unit* value, so avoids the division.
-In fact,
+have a trailing underscore).
+The `operator/` action here understands that a
+unit has, well, *unit* value, so avoids the division.
+In fact, at runtime, (1)
-at runtime, (1) and (3) produce the same assembly code.
+and (3) produce the same machine instructions.

 ## Fractional Dimensions